shamilmohd69/StJohnCena/README.md

 Admin Dashboard
 The admin has full control over the system through an intuitive dashboard that provides access to all management features.
+React.js
+Frontend framework for building the UI.

+Node.js & Express
+Backend server for API handling and authentication.

+MongoDB
+A NoSQL database for storing student, staff, department, course, and subject information.

+Socket.io
+Real-time communication between students and teachers for chatting.

+Material UI
+A responsive UI library to make the app look modern and user-friendly.

+Contributing
+Feel free to fork this project and submit pull requests.
+Please follow the existing code style and write clear, descriptive commit messages.